 Some of the common side effects of beta-blockers:

-Again, each person may feel side-effects differently and each type of medication may have many different medications, each with their own set of side-effects.
+Again, each person may experience side effects differently and each type of medication may have many different side effects.
 Do some research on the medication you have been prescribed so you know what to expect.

 You may have additional questions for your doctor.
 Be sure to write down your questions ahead of time so you make sure you have all the information you need to make your decision.

-In addition, therapy methods, such as cognitive behavioral therapy (CBT) has been found to be as effective, if not more effective, than medication for some people.
+In addition, therapy methods, such as cognitive behavioral therapy, have been found to be as effective, if not more effective, than medication for some people.
 Even if you choose to begin medication, you may want to begin this type of therapy.
 Many individuals have been able to lower or discontinue medication after completing CBT.

 "How to Get Help for Anxiety Disorders," 2009, July 7, National Institute for Mental Health